googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 The graph for a color glyph is a combination of paint table using any of the paint table formats.
-The simplest color glyph definition would consist of a PaintGlyph table linked to a basic fill table (PaintSolid, PaintLinearGradient or PaintRadialGradient).
+The simplest color glyph definition would consist of a PaintGlyph table linked to a basic fill table (PaintSolid, PaintLinearGradient, PaintRadialGradient, or PaintSweepGradient).
 But the graph can be arbitrarily complex, with an arbitrary depth of paint nodes (to the limits inherent in the formats).

 The graph can define a visual element in a single layer, or many elements in many layers.
 The concept of layers, as distinct visual elements stacked in a